MicrosoftDocs/Viva/Briefing/be-time.md

 ---
 # Plan time for the week

-If you get the [Adaptive email version](be-overview.md#adaptive-or-html-version), you'll see a **Make time for what's important** section in your first Briefing email for the week.
+If you get the [Adaptive email version](be-overview.md#adaptive-or-html-version), you'll see a **What do you want to set aside time for** section in your first Briefing email for the week.
+This helps you plan the week ahead for important activities, such as time management habits that improve long term productivity and wellbeing.

 Select **Book** next one or more of the following to schedule it for the week: